 What is the deadline for opening an ISA?

-The ISA deadline for this tax year is midnight on the 5th April 2022.
+The ISA deadline for this tax year is midnight (23:59 to be exact) on 5 April 2024.
 To take full advantage of your ISA allowance you will need to have added money to your stocks and shares ISA by then.